 - 5. Set the I/O module aside. - 6.
-Install the replacement I/O module into the enclosure: - a.
-Align the module with the edges of the enclosure slot opening. - b.
-Gently slide the module into the slot all the way into the enclosure, and then rotate the cam latch all the way up to lock the module in place. - 7.
+Install the replacement I/O module into the target slot: - a.
+Align the I/O module with the edges of the slot. - b.
+Gently slide the module into the slot all the way into the controller module, and then rotate the cam latch all the way up to lock the module in place. - 7.
 Cable the I/O module. - 8.
-Rotate the cable management tray up to the closed position.
+Repeat the remove and install steps to replace additional modules for the controller. - 9.
+Rotate the cable management tray into the locked position.